Astroworld deaths spur calls for independent review

 “I expressed my concerns regarding public safety and that in my 31 years in law enforcement experience I have never seen a time with more challenges facing citizens of all ages, to include a global pandemic and social tension throughout the nation,” Finner said.

-G. Keith Still, a visiting professor of crowd science at the United Kingdom’s University of Suffolk, said his independent investigations of similar tragedies typically begin with an evaluation of an event’s safety permitting process.
-He evaluates how a permit was issued and whether the event organizer adhered to permit conditions.
+G. Keith Still, a visiting professor of crowd science at the United Kingdom’s University of Suffolk, said his independent investigations of similar tragedies typically begin with evaluating an event’s safety permit process, including how a permit was issued and whether the event organizer adhered to permit conditions.

 Houston police and fire officials said their investigation will include reviewing video taken by concert promoter Live Nation, as well as dozens of clips from people at the show.
 Officials also planned to review the event’s security plan and determine whether its organizers properly followed permit requirements.